Yaya-Cout/Upsilon-Workshop-API/README.md

 You can integrate pytest with your IDE (tested with VSCode) by adding Pytest configuration in your tests' configuration.

+## API Documentation

+The API documentation is available at `/docs/swagger-ui/` or `/docs/redoc/`.
+You can also access the integrated API directly at the root of the server.
+To import the API to Postman, you can give the following link: `/docs/`.

 ## Contributing

 If you want to contribute to this project, you can do so by forking the